On the semi-classical analysis of the groundstate energy of the Dirichlet Pauli operator III: Magnetic fields that change sign: Coming back to the Witten Laplacian

 \subsection{Former results}

-As already mentioned in \cite{HPS}, the problem we study is quite closely connected with the question of analysing the smallest eigenvalue of the Dirichlet realisation of the operator $\Delta^{(0)}_f$ associated with the quadratic form:
+As already mentioned in \cite{HPS}, the problem we study is quite closely connected with the question of analyzing the smallest eigenvalue of the Dirichlet realisation of the operator $\Delta^{(0)}_f$ associated in $L^2(\Omega, e^{-2f(x)/h}\, dx)$ with the quadratic form:

 For this case, we can mention Theorem~7.4 in~\cite[p.~190]{FrWe}, which says (in particular) that, if $f$ has a unique critical point which is a non-degenerate local minimum $x_{\mathrm{min}}$, then the lowest eigenvalue $\lambda_1(h)$ of the Dirichlet realization $\Delta^{(0)}_{f,h}$ in $\Omega$ satisfies